Schedule and location

 - West Side: Starting at the Prairie Visitor Station (parking lot #25) walk the Prairie Trail loop and go to parking lot #30.
 For a longer experience, walk to the nearby Millennium Oak.

 Use a teacher guide, activity backpack and map to explore plants up-close.
 Through this map-reading scavenger hunt students are given the task of locating and identifying different tree species.
-Each student will create a series of sketches of Illinois trees.
+Each student can create a series of sketches of Illinois trees.
 Each student should bring a notebook or sketchpad and pen/pencil for this activity.
-Each pack serves 15 students and two chaperones.
+Each pack serves 20 students and three chaperones.